 These meters provide the user with an estimate of the flow rate by measuring the mass of the substance flowing through them.
-These kind of weight-oriented flow meters are usually employed in chemical industries wherein weight-based measurement is important in comparison to volumetric measurement.
+This kind of weight-oriented flow meters is usually employed in chemical industries wherein the weight-based measurement is essential in comparison to volumetric analysis.

 Differential Pressure Flow Meters

 In this kind of flow meters, the flow is measured by measuring the drop in pressure as the fluid passes through the obstructions which are inserted into the path along which it flows.
 This is because, as the flow of the fluid through the pipe increases, there will be more drop in the pressure across the constriction (Figure 3) which can be recorded by the meters.
 From this, one can compute the flow rate as it will be proportional to the square root of the pressure drop (Bernoulli’s equation).